-Sheffield Wednesday v Southampton
+Adams gives Southampton opening win at Sheff Wed

 Post update

 Attempt blocked.
-James Ward-Prowse (Southampton) right footed shot from outside the box is blocked.
+Barry Bannan (Sheffield Wednesday) left footed shot from outside the box is blocked.

 Booking

-Callum Paterson (Sheffield Wednesday) is shown the yellow card for a bad foul.
+Jack Stephens (Southampton) is shown the yellow card for a bad foul.

 Post update